How to Install Firefox on Debian

 At this point, Firefox is installed on your Debian system.
 You can start it using the terminal or the application menu.

-To launch Firefox from the terminal:
+For a quick launch from the terminal:

 firefox